unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/cache-pools.md

 As your storage needs grow, you may want to expand your cache pool by adding additional disks.
 This process allows you to increase both capacity and performance while maintaining data protection through RAID configurations.

 :::note
-If you want to add disks to your pool, just make sure your pool is already formatted as %%BTRFS|btrfs%%.
-If it's not, you'll need to format it first, as explained in [the previous section](#converting-a-pool-to-btrfs).
+If you want to add disks to your pool, just make sure your pool is already formatted as %%BTRFS|btrfs%% or %%ZFS|zfs%%.
+If it's not, you'll need to format it first, as explained in [the previous section](#converting-a-pool-to-btrfs-or-zfs).
 :::

 To add a disk to a pool: